gitlabhq/gitlab-runner/docs/executors/docker.md

 ## Docker executor workflow

-The Docker executor uses a special Docker image based on [Alpine Linux](https://alpinelinux.org/) that contains the tools to run the prepare, pre-job, and post-job steps.
+The Docker executor uses a Docker image based on [Alpine Linux](https://alpinelinux.org/) that contains the tools to run the prepare, pre-job, and post-job steps.
 To view the definition of the special Docker image, see the [GitLab Runner repository](https://gitlab.com/gitlab-org/gitlab-runner/-/tree/v13.4.1/dockerfiles/runner-helper).